AaronHapy/AWS/vpc/README.md

     - Private subnet instances do not have public IPs
     - We cannot associate internet gateway to private subnets

 ![alt text](./images/14.png)

+**NAT Gateway**

+A network address translation (NAT) gateway enables instances in a private subnet to connect to the internet or others AWS services while preventing the internet from initiating connections with the instances.

+**Security Groups**

+Security groups act as a virtual firewall for your instances.
+You can create security groups to control inbound and outbound traffic for your instances.

+**Network Access Control Lists (NACLs):**

+NACLs are another layer of security that act as firewall for subnets.
+You can use NACLs to control inbound and outbound traffic at the subnet level.